Merctrans/morons/README.md

 By following the Gitflow convention, you establish a structured workflow that promotes collaboration, code quality, and a consistent release process.

-# Deployment Convention with CI/CD for MES Project
+# Deployment Convention with CI/CD for MORONS Project

 ## Continuous Integration and Continuous Deployment (CI/CD)